 The Vietnam War, 1955-75, was arguably the most heartbreaking episode of US history since our Civil War.
 It is the only major war we’ve ever lost, at a cost of 58,000 American lives, between two and three million human lives lost in Vietnam, Cambodia, and Laos, thousands of square miles of living space and ecosystems laid waste, and over $120 billion in Then-Year dollars ($800 billion today) in US war expenses.

-First President Truman and then President Eisenhower started our involvement in Vietnam, by financially backing the French return to Vietnam in 1951 after World War II.
-But the French were up against highly motivated communist-nationalist revolutionaries, fighting for Vietnamese independence under Ho Chi Minh in the North.
-The French lost their former colony in the Battle of Dien Bien Phu in 1954, and the country was divided in Geneva into North and South pending elections, which never happened.
-Eisenhower then backed the capitalist autocrat Ngo Dihn Diem as president of the new nation of South Vietnam in 1955.
-But South Vietnam as partitioned included many nationalists and communists as well as capitalists, so the new state was unstable from the start.
-Ho, greatly popular throughout Vietnam, stayed focused on reunification, and formed the communist National Liberation Front (aka the “Viet Cong” or VC) in the South to reunite the country by force.
+President Truman set the stage with his Truman Doctrine (1947) of active global Soviet containment.
+He also financially aided the French from 1950-53 as they tried to take back their former colony in the First Indochina War (1946-54).
+But the French plan was unsustainable from the start.
+They were facing highly motivated communist and nationalist revolutionaries, fighting a war for their independence under Ho Chi Minh in the North.
+They were dramatically defeated in the Battle of Dien Bien Phu in 1954, and the country was arbitrarily divided into North and South near the 17th parallel in the Geneva Accords, pending elections, which never happened.
+At this point, incoming President Eisenhower and his Sec of State John Foster Dulles tried nation-building, backing the capitalist autocrat Ngo Dihn Diem as President of the new nation of South Vietnam in 1955.
+But South Vietnam as it had been sloppily partitioned in Geneva included many nationalists and communists as well as capitalists, so the new state was deeply unstable from the start.
+Ho, greatly popular throughout Vietnam, soon formed the communist National Liberation Front (aka the “Viet Cong” or VC) in the South to reunite the country by force.
 By the end of Ike’s second term in 1960 we had 900 U.S. military advisors in South Vietnam, and he advised the incoming President Kennedy “I think you’re going to have to send troops” as he left office.

 Johnson had just three years to find a winning strategy.
 Vietnam was our first television war, so its impotence, futility and tragedies came into US homes every evening.
 Meanwhile the civil rights and counterculture revolutions were growing fast at home, further shortening his window.
 By the VC’s Tet Offensive in Jan-Feb 1968, public opinion had swung greatly against the war.
 That was his very last chance to find a win.
 He could not, and by March 1968, Johnson told America he would not run for reelection.

 I believe America could have easily won the Vietnam War, without large losses of US troops or civilian deaths, and avoided this major tragedy in human history.
 But we would have needed sufficient foresight to find an appropriate strategy as early as possible, foresight the Johnson administration did not have at the time, and which we never developed, over ten long bloody years of war, 1965-1975.
-Many have argued the Vietnam War was unwinnable.
+Many have argued the Vietnam War was unwinnable as long as we were unwilling to send ground troops into the North, and risk another ground war with China.
 See for example this 2002 book, or this well-written brief argument.
-But I believe it was winnable in several ways, and below is just the best way I can presently imagine.
+But I believe it was winnable in several ways without taking that risk, and below is just the best way I can presently imagine.
 It is a great unknown whether JFK and his brother Bobby Kennedy, who both showed increasing foresight and flexibility as JFK’s term progressed, would have figured out a winning strategy.

-I. Speculation: How We Should Have Won the Vietnam War:
+I. Counterfactual: How We Should Have Won the Vietnam War:

 - As part of our troop commitment planning, we recognize that we may not be able to defend the entire country without unacceptable levels of casualties, and as tactical pragmatists, we explore how we might create a defensible “island nation” of New South Vietnam for the Vietnamese capitalists, if South Vietnam turns out to be indefensible by land, as it did.
 This would not have been a new idea.
 Recall that Chiang Kai-Shek had fled China to Taiwan in 1949, by 1958 we had Nike missiles on the island, and by 1960 Taiwan was the second fastest growing capitalist Asian nation (see the Taiwan Miracle) after Japan.
-New South Vietnam, with a US defense pact, could easily have taken a similar course.
+New South Vietnam, with a US defense pact and a comparable size, resources, and population, could have taken a similar course if given the opportunity.